RawTalk/RawTalk.github.io/README.md

 `img` folder contains images

+`mesh` folder contains the 3D model assets used by the `threeJS` water well 3D model

 `CNAME` is for the URL configuration, see [Enforce HTTPS in GitHub Pages with Namecheap Domain (youtube video)](https://www.youtube.com/watch?v=FBtehan5DAo&list=LL).
 Namecheap account belongs to Zakaria.

 `README.md` is this file.